 Not all “bad networks” are bad networks

-It’s also important to know that, as we stated in our post about risky apps for kids, that any app at all can be used for good reasons, or for not-so-good reasons.
+It’s also important to know that, as we stated in our article about risky apps for kids, that any app at all can be used for good reasons…or for not-so-good reasons.
 So it’s not always the app itself that may be a problem, but how some kids choose to use it.

 Instagram, for example, can help kids connect with friends, share art and photography, and even meet (nice) kids from around the world with a shared passion for Marvel fan art, cooking videos, Broadway shows or the latest Netflix series.
 On the other hand, kids can use Instagram DMs to bully schoolmates or chat with random strangers, or simply find themselves obsessing with like counts and comments, and that’s not healthy either.